- Admitted Students Home

 Submit official transcripts or certificates for all International Baccalaureate, A-Level, Abitur, Advanced Placement and university courses no later than the first day of classes at Marquette for transfer credit evaluation.
 In addition, please submit English translations of all related university course descriptions.
 Any transfer credit will be added to your CheckMarq record for review before registering for classes at Marquette.

-If English is not your first language, you will likely need to take Marquette's English Language Placement Test.
-The test will be offered before the start of the Spring semester.
-You will receive details about the test via email in December.
+• If English is not your first language, you will likely need to take Marquette's English Language Placement Test.
+The dates for the tests will soon be posted.

-The results of this test will be used to determine your enrollment in Marquette’s English as a Second Language Program classes.
-ESLP classes are taken in conjunction with regular academic courses and are generally taken during the first year.
-ESLP class grades are calculated in your GPA and, in all colleges except Engineering, the credits count toward your undergraduate requirements.
+• The results of this test will be used to determine whether you place into any of Marquette’s English as a Second Language Program classes.
+ESLP courses are taken in conjunction with regular academic courses and are generally taken during the first year.
+ESLP course grades are calculated in your GPA.
+In all colleges except Engineering, the credits count toward your undergraduate requirements.
 Read more about the English as a Second Language Program.

 University costs include tuition, a residence hall room, meal plan charges and student fees.
 Details are explained at Marquette Central's site.
 Also see our tuition information for total costs and estimated living expenses for 12 months.